Cambridge Home and EU Scholarship Scheme (CHESS)

 - Other Cambridge colleges

-It is important that you send in your supporting documentation as soon as possible after you have applied for admission online, because your application will not be looked at until this is received.
+It is important that you send in your supporting documentation as soon as possible after you have applied for admission online, because your application will not be processed by the department until this is received.

 Funding for EU students